ChrisChunh/ChrisChunh.github.io/_pages/about.md

 I'm an undergraduate student at the University of Minnesota - Twin Cities Computer Science.
 I will be graduating in the Spring of 2022.

-The majority of projects can be found on my github page (or listed here).
+The majority of projects can be found on my github page (or listed under my posts).

 I hope to be putting out a lot more projects soon!